This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- A burning feeling when you urinate or frequent urination
+- Pain or burning during urination, or frequent urination

-- Discharge from your penis or blood in your semen
+- Discharge from your penis or blood in your urine or semen

 How is epididymitis diagnosed?

-- Lab tests: Blood and urine tests may be done to see if you have an infection.
-If you have discharge, a small amount of this fluid will be collected and sent to a lab for testing.
+- Blood and urine tests may be done to see if you have an infection.
+If you have discharge, a small amount of this fluid will be tested for bacteria.

-- Ultrasound: An ultrasound uses sound waves to show pictures of your scrotum on a monitor.
-An ultrasound may show bleeding, lumps, or problems with blood flow.
+- An ultrasound uses sound waves to show pictures of your testicles on a monitor.
+An ultrasound may be used to check blood flow to your testicles.

-- Nuclear scan: This test uses a small amount of radioactive material injected into your blood.
-A monitor will be used to look at your testicles to check blood flow.
+- A nuclear scan checks the blood flow in your testicles.
+A small amount of radioactive material may be injected into your blood.
 The radioactive material helps your blood vessels show up better.

 How is epididymitis treated?

-Your treatment will depend on the cause of your condition and may include any of the following:
+Your treatment depends on the cause of your epididymitis and may include any of the following:

-- Antibiotics: This medicine is given if epididymitis is caused by a bacterial infection.
-Take them as directed.
+- Antibiotics may be given if epididymitis is caused by a bacterial infection.

-- Your signs and symptoms do not improve within 3 days of treatment or come back after treatment.
+- Your symptoms do not get better within 3 days of treatment or come back after treatment.